Video Wall Software

 Picking the right CMS software for the job

 It’s safe to say most CMS product on the market can manage and display content on single displays.
 Things get dicey if you start looking for multi-display capability, and even then, few can easily switch from a single piece of content shown across all displays to individual content on each display.
-Therefore, you should look for professional-grade software that lets you create flexible layouts with the fewest restrictions.
+Therefore, you should look for professional-grade video wall software that lets you create flexible layouts with the fewest restrictions.
 The best products will let you design layouts so content can be assigned to any number of displays, regardless of their orientation, or resolution.
 You should be able to assign content that spans one or more display, and change layouts easily.
 Templates should not be difficult to create or update by non-technical users.

 Displaying data on your video wall displays

 Your CMS should support data and graphics overlays so it’s easy for you to add news feeds, weather information, sports results, financial / banking information, corporate data, production statistics, and other live data feeds.
 Your preferred solution should let you position any image, graphic or text element, anywhere within the multi-screen display area with as few restrictions as possible.
-Transparency layers should also be available on your software of choice.
+Transparency layers should also be available on your video wall software of choice.
 This lets you create professional looking content like news tickers or a clock with the current date floating on top of any media displayed on screen.

 Controlling the multi-screen canvas